DanielK314/DnDSimulator/README.md

 Now it gets really interesting.
 In the following I will discuss the different special abilities and how they are implemented in the code (for me and maybe you to better understand the code).
 These are class features but also monster abilities:

+**Action Surge** Set how many Action Surges a Character has.
+A Character with action surge will use it if HP lower then 60%

+**Improved Critical** Critical Hit at 19

+**Second Wind** A Character will use this if HP lower then 30%

 **Sneak Attack Dmg** If this is not zero it will just be added to the first attack hit of every turn, implemented directly in the attack function.
 I realize that not every attack is a sneak attack, but I figured a rogue will get mostly sneak attack.

 **Lay on Hands Pool** Is a feature of the paladin and will be used to heal others and the player if needed.
 It is implemented via the 'use_lay_on_hands' function of the Entity class.
 This is also useful if monster has self healing powers.
 I used it for the Vampire for example as I have not implemented another heal for monsters to use.